tidymodels/yardstick/tests/testthat/_snaps/prob-classification_cost.md

       classification_cost(df, obs, A, costs = costs)
     Condition
       Error in `classification_cost()`:
-      ! `costs$truth` must be a character or factor column.
+      ! `costs$truth` must be a character or factor column, not 1 and 2.

 ---